LNshuti/hsas/README.md

 **Version**: 1.0

 ### 1. Overview
+**Healthcare AI data Analyst agent**.
+Uses gradio to prototype in Python.
+The agent analyzes U.S. prescription data from the Center of Medicare and Medicaid(CMS) to replicate papers from academic journals and articles from Kaiser Health News on U.S. prescription drug prices.

 Web application with five primary subpages: **Home, Login, Blog, About, and Pricing**.
 The application allows to sign in using their Google account or traditional email and password credentials.
-Additionally, users can view blogs, learning more about the company on the About page, and exploring pricing options.

-#### MLFLOW Deployment structure
-- mlflow/
- - recipe.yaml
- - requirements.txt
- - steps
- - ingest.py
- - split.py
- - transform.py
- - train.py
- - custom_metrics.py
- - tests
-    - ingest_test.py

-    - train_test.py

 ### 2. Objectives
-- To provide a simple, intuitive user interface for navigation between multiple pages.
 - To allow users to sign in using their Google account or standard login credentials.
 - To inform visitors about the application through a blog, about section, and pricing page.
 - To ensure the application is responsive, scalable, and secure.